MelSumner/ember-a11y-roadmap/rfc-research/attribute-support/0000-improved-aria-attribute-support.md

 Since this order can matter, the author should be able to specify that order themselves - the same way they can currently specify the values for the `class` attribute.

-Think about it in this way.
 This is a sentence in three parts:

 (The cat) (ran) (to me)

-The order of the three parts of this sentence matter- If I said "Ran the cat to me", that might not make a lot of sense (unless I was Yoda).
+The order of the three parts of this sentence matter- If I said "Ran the cat to me", that might not make a lot of sense.
 We can also think about this in the context of why the order of the values of the `class` attribute matter on an HTML element.

 Right now, the position of `...attributes` indicates whether or not an attribute value can be overridden: